-As stated hereinabove, the existing home does not embody a structure steeped in architectural style or historical character that would provide an opportunity for study of local history, architecture, or design.
-Should the Board approve the demolition, it may request that the Hollywood Historical Society, or the owner, at the owner's expense, document and record the existing home for archival records.
-Such documentation may include measured drawings and high-definition photography.
-CRITERION 6: There are definite plans for reuse of the property if the proposed demolition is carried out, and those plans will adversely effect on the historic character of the Historic District.
-ANALYSIS: The Applicant is proposing to demolish the existing home and construct a new home.
+- ANALYSIS: The Applicant is proposing to demolish the existing home and construct a new home.
 Meeting all applicable code requirements, the proposed design is consistent with the scale and massing of the adjacent neighbors.
 The proposed home is contemporary and functional, allowing the Applicant to maximize the use of their property.
 The design is enhanced by a formal landscape plan which includes an array of native species.
 Required parking is accommodated.
-As such, the proposed redevelopment of the property, if the demolition is approved, will improve the character of the area.
-CRITERION 7: The Unsafe Structures Board has ordered the demolition of a structure or the feasibility study determines that the retention of the building would deny the owner of all economically viable uses of the property.
-ANALYSIS: The Unsafe Structures Board has not ordered the demolition of this home.
+As such, the proposed redevelopment of the property, if the demolition is approved, will improve the character of the area. - CRITERION 7: The Unsafe Structures Board has ordered the demolition of a structure or the feasibility study determines that the retention of the building would deny the owner of all economically viable uses of the property. - ANALYSIS: The Unsafe Structures Board has not ordered the demolition of this home.
 However, improvements, such as increasing the finished floor elevation to meet FEMA's regulatory heights, impede the owner's ability to move forward with design in manner that is financial feasible or sound.
 The reinvestment in the property without the freedom of design for a property that does not represent a Period of Significance or possess historic merit would be an undue burden for the Applicant.
-Therefore, the Applicant purports that restoring the existing home is not a feasible option.
-CRITERION 8: The information listed in the Historic Properties Database (a listing of historic and nonhistoric properties) has been considered as a guideline in determining whether a Certification of Appropriateness for Demolition should be issued.
-ANALYSIS: The existing home is not individually designated and has not been evaluated as being a significant contributor to the district.
+Therefore, the Applicant purports that restoring the existing home is not a feasible option, and is proposing a new home to enhance the property in a manner consistent with the goals of the district. - CRITERION 8: The information listed in the Historic Properties Database (a listing of historic and nonhistoric properties) has been considered as a guideline in determining whether a Certification of Appropriateness for Demolition should be issued. - ANALYSIS: The Applicant states in their Criteria Statement that a determination the home has no historic merit based on their research.
+It is not individually designated, and a Master Site File is not available for the existing structure.